aws-samples/aws-serverless-nextcloud/README.md

 * **While code samples in this repository has been tested and believe it works well, as always, be sure to test it in your environment before using it in production!**
 * It is highly recommended to change the administrator password after initial deployment
+* While the `Public` VPC isolation level is the most cost efficient one, the suggestion is, for production workloads keep instances and containers in private subnets.
+This lowers risk, e.g. opening up ports with wrongly configured inbound port on VPC security groups.

 ## Security